 Marion Spencer Fay Award

-The call for nominations for the 2017 Marion Spencer Fay Award will begin in February 2017.
-For more information, please contact Janine Barber at firstname.lastname@example.org or 215.991.8194.
+The 2021 Marion Spencer Fay Award call for nominations will open on February 15.
+For more information, please contact Janine Barber at email@example.com.

 If you have any questions, please contact Janine Barber at 215.991.8194 or firstname.lastname@example.org.